AMCAS

 Medical School Essay

-Your personal statement is roughly a one-page, typewritten, single-spaced essay where you need to address two questions: why medicine and why you.
+Your personal statement is roughly a one-page, typewritten, single-spaced essay where you need to address two questions.
 You are writing to show medical school admissions officers what you know of medicine, your life experiences, and why you deserve to become a physician.
+Remember you write only one medical school essay and it goes out to all the medical schools you apply to so take this writing very seriously!